amitrajesh/TeslaTakeHome/README.md

 Tesla take-home challenge by Amit Rajesh

-This application allows you to move a series of colorful icons across a map, view/change the icon configuration settings by double-clicking (which utilizes a local internal databse), and view sample real-time data being received by that icon.
+This application allows you to move a series of colorful icons across a map, view/change the icon configuration settings by double-clicking (which utilizes a local internal databse), and view sample real-time data being received by that icon using Websockets.

 # Running:

+To begin, clone this repository to a local directory and navigate to this directory on some terminal.

 ## Using Docker:
-First run (from root directory):
+First, make sure docker is installed on your computer.
+Then run (from root directory):
 > docker build -f Dockerfile.combined -t "name of Docker image" .
 > docker run --rm -p 5000:5000 "name of Docker image"

 Go to localhost:5000 to see the full application.

 ## Without Docker
-Go to the react-app directory and run
+Make sure npm and pip are installed on your computer.
+Then, go to the react-app directory and run:
 >npm install
 >npm start

 In a sperate terminal, navigate to the flask directory and run:
+>pip install -r requirements.txt
 >flask run

 Visit localhost:3000 to see the full application.